 Well, just three programs, at present, for free download.
 Enjoy!

-This is the download page for the Linux versions of Trajecstory, The Daily Journal and Treecle (for which you will have to scroll down a little bit.)
+This is the download page for the Linux versions of The Daily Journal, Treecle, for which you will have to scroll down a little, and Trajecstory, for which you will have to scroll some more.

 Links to earlier versions are available in the archive pages for each program, available from the drop-down menu at the top of the page.